jlapeyre/Symata.jl/README.md

 *Note*: `SJulia` depends on the Julia [`PyCall`](https://github.com/stevengj/PyCall.jl) module, and [SymPy](http://www.sympy.org/en/index.html).

+*Note* `SymPy` here refers to the python [SymPy](http://www.sympy.org/en/index.html) distribution (sometimes called sympy), *not* the Julia package `SymPy`. `SJulia` does not require the Julia package [SymPy](https://github.com/jverzani/SymPy.jl), which has a different goal.

+You'll also need to install the `mpmath` package for python.
+On OS X, If you use `pip`, you should just be able to run `pip install mpmath`.

 `SJulia` works with the v0.4 and v0.5 branches of Julia.
 It will probably not work with v0.3.

-You can test it with `Pkg.test("SJulia")`.

 ### SJulia REPL mode